whitfin/rabbitmq-capabilities-exchange/README.md

 It's pretty similar to the default `headers` exchange, but the roles are reversed.
-When you create a binding to the exchange you provide (as arguments) the requirements that you provide as a map.
-Then, when a message is published, you include headers defining the requirements the message demands.
-The message is then only routed to consumers which define *all* of the requirements.
+When you create a binding to the exchange you provide (as arguments) the capabilities that your consumer offers.
+Then, when a message is published, you include headers defining the capabilities the message requires.
+The message is then only routed to consumers which define *all* of the capabilities.

-Both in binding arguments and message headers, requirements are defined via the `x-requirement-*` prefix to avoid clashing with any other options or values which might exist.
+Both in binding arguments and message headers, capabilities are defined via the `x-capability-*` prefix to avoid clashing with any other options or values which might exist.
 The internal matching is extremely basic, so don't expect it to be optimally performant, but it should be more than enough for the use cases it targets.
-To use the exchange, the type is `x-requirements`.
+To use the exchange, the type is `x-capabilities`.

 ## Installation